jandersoncosta97/open_images_with_batch_file/README.md

 ---

 **Note**: Always test with sample files before using in production environments.
 The forceful application termination may cause data loss if used with applications containing unsaved work.

+# FOR ME: learn how to end various types of tasks by usage of a batch file or even CMD commands